mahek1304/ToDo/README.md

 # ToDo

-  A website that allows you to add update and delete tasks.
+  A website that allows you to add, update and delete tasks.

 # Technologies Used: